 Commissioned by East Street Arts within an international research project, Alan Ward and Neville Gabie, followed the journey of a women’s football team in Gent, Belgium.
-Initially it was was planned to be linked to their commission by Cambridge City Council to commemorate the first written rules of football – the project globally explores stories in world-wide locations.
+Initially it was planned to be linked to their commission by Cambridge City Council to commemorate the first written rules of football – the project globally explores stories in world-wide locations.
 However once the artists engaged with and became immersed in the club, the direction of their work changed.

 The images show the launch of the ‘Ladies of Gent’ sticker book and included a pop-up exhibition and photographic studio, where you could have your own unique photo sticker created to add to the book.